kirjavascript/z80/README.md

-# The Jolly Good Z80
+# Z80

-The Jolly Good Z80 is a fast and accurate instruction-stepped Z80 emulator written in C11.
+a fast and accurate instruction-stepped Z80 emulator written in C11 and ported to Rust with c2rust and manual refactoring.

-The emulator currently passes both zexdoc and zexall Z80 instruction tests.
-It has also been verified correct against VisualZ80.
+This emulator passes both the ZEXDOC and ZEXALL Z80 instruction tests.
+It has also been verified correct against VisualZ80, and is known to run the entire ColecoVision, SG-1000, Master System, and Game Gear libraries.
+Additionally, it has been successfully integrated into Mega Drive/Genesis and Neo Geo emulators with unknown (but likely high or perfect) compatibility.

+## Licensing

+This project is under the MIT license, except the files in `roms` which are provided for convenience to test the z80 core implementation.
+These files authors' and licenses can be seen in the source files (.z80/.src files).

+This emulator is a fork of [carmiker/jgz80](https://github.com/carmiker/jgz80)

+## Tests

-You can run the tests by running `make && ./z80_tests`, which outputs:
+You can run the tests by running `cargo test --release -- --no-capture`, which outputs:

 ```
 *** TEST: roms/prelim.com